pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/ppr-frontend/sections/pulsar-user-account.md

 ### Creating a Pulsar User Account

 To create a Pulsar user account, navigate to the [Pulsar Package Registry](https://web.pulsar-edit.dev) and click "Sign In" on the top header bar — or go directly to [the signup page](https://web.pulsar-edit.dev/login).
-Otherwise you can go directly to [the Signup Page](https://web.pulsar-edit.dev/login).

 Here you can see there's a few choices of how to create your account.